getaugur/better-trakt/README.md

 ## Docs

 Docs for the latest release can be found at [https://getaugur.github.io/better-trakt/](https://getaugur.github.io/better-trakt/).
 For other versions simply run `yarn build:docs` in the repo.

-## Trakt Api Shenanigans

-This sdk does its best to prove accurate typings for the api, but Trakt's Api has a lot on **undocumented behavior**.
-For this reason, it may just decide to **not** give you a random key, please be aware of this.

 ## ⚠️ Alpha Notice